Cultural Safety Resources

 Cultural humility is a process of self-reflection to understand personal and systemic biases and to develop and maintain respectful processes and relationships based on mutual trust.
 Cultural humility involves humbly acknowledging oneself as a learner when it comes to understanding another’s experience.
 Source: https://www.fnha.ca/Documents/FNHA-Creating-a-Climate-For-Change-Cultural-Humility-Resource-Booklet.pdf

 Cultural Safety Training

 San’yas Indigenous Cultural Safety Training

-San'yas Indigenous Cultural Safety Training, “Core ICS Health”, is available online and is self-paced over an eight-week window and typically takes between eight-ten hours to complete.
+San'yas Indigenous Cultural Safety Training, “Core ICS Health,” is available online and is self-paced over an eight-week window and typically takes between eight-ten hours to complete.
 This self-learning program has been certified by the College of Family Physicians of Canada for up to 20 Mainpro+ credits.
-The course is available complimentary for those that have an Island Health email address.
-Funding may be available through the Division for the $300.00 registration fee for physicians, for more information, please contact firstname.lastname@example.org Click here for information on the training.
+The course is available for free for those that have an Island Health email address.
+Funding may be available through the Division for the $300.00 registration fee for physicians.
+For more information, please contact email@example.com

 Free Online Cultural Safety Training

 Training is free but there are also options to pay a small fee for a certificate or you can take it for credit.

 Cancer Care Ontario